swordcube-archives/FNF-Plasma-Engine/README.md

-# Genesis Engine
+# 🎮 Genesis Engine

 An FNF engine designed to be lightweight and easy to mod.

-LUA support is not in Genesis Engine, instead, HScript is used.
-You use `.hx` files as a replacement.
+You can use `.hx` files to make modcharts, stages, custom UI's, and more!
+Soon you ***might*** be able to use `.hx` files to customize existing menus and make custom states!

-# Building the game
+# 🖥️ Building the game

 Step 1.
 [Install git-scm](https://git-scm.com/downloads) if you don't have it already.